Steve Kemp

 “When we train, it is 1410.”

 Steve has a gift for making the art accessible.
-In a 2023 interview on BBC Radio Cornwall, he explained Fiore’s grappling-based sword system by referencing the moment in a film where two swordsmen are locked face to face: “This is the bit where Fiore teaches you to beat this man.”
+In a 2023 interview on BBC Radio Cornwall, he explained Fiore's grappling-based sword system by referencing the moment in a film where two swordsmen are locked face to face: “This is the bit where Fiore teaches you to beat this man.”
 Then he taught the radio presenter a dagger disarm live on air.
-That is Steve: encyclopedic knowledge of the source material, real combat experience to back it up, and the ability to make you understand it in thirty seconds.
+That is Steve: encyclopaedic knowledge of the source material, real combat experience to back it up, and the ability to make you understand it in thirty seconds.

 Steve was interviewed by Julie Skentelbery on BBC Radio Cornwall in July 2023.
 You can listen to the full interview on BBC Sounds.